PacificCommunity/ofp-sam-yft-review/notes/questions.md

 1. Is the level of model complexity appropriate, including spatial and fishery structure, in relation to data inputs and other available information.

-2. Are the patterns of high recruitment in temperate regions and low recruitment in region 8 (near Papua New Guinea) in agreement with the available data, or can the model be simplified to reduce the possibility of model balancing unrelated to data?
+2. Are the patterns of high recruitment in temperate regions and zero recruitment in region 8 (PNG and Solomons) in agreement with the available data, or can the model be simplified to reduce the possibility of model balancing unrelated to data?

+3. Would a sex-specific model be likely to be helpful for providing management advice?

 ### L. Uncertainty